nikhildesai/n-prime-numbers/README.md

 # n-prime-numbers

-A simple program to read a positive integer N and draw a table showing prime numbers between 1 and N on the first row and column.
-Every other cell in the table is the product of the prime number in the first row and first column corresponding to that cell
+A simple program to read a positive integer N and draw a table showing the first N prime numbers on the first row and column.
+Every other cell in the table is the product of the prime numbers in the first row and first column corresponding to that cell

-e.g. if the input number is 10, the table will be:
+e.g. if the input number is 4, the table will be:

           2     3     5     7